5 Reactions to common photo management issues

 - Manage copyright information so it’s clear how you can and cannot use the images.

 Professional photos can be difficult to share because of their massive file sizes.
-You often find yourself burning images to a CD-R disk to physically pass along to colleagues for review.

 How does DAM facilitate collaboration and sharing?

 - Faster, easier sharing of large graphics files.
 No more sharing digital assets via multiple platforms, as all images are stored in a central location for access by anyone in your organization

 - Employees can access files from anywhere in the world with web-based access.

 - Create and share albums of images amongst team members to facilitate collaboration on documents.